Causes of Hoarseness

 This category covers a range of voice disorders.
 The underlying aetiology may be anxiety or the development of poor techniques of voice production which may follow on from a inflammatory initial cause.

 Neurologic disease can affect the voice in many ways but broadly can be related directly to laryngeal nerve supply or the co-ordination of muscle movement controlling the vocal folds e.g Parkinson’s disease

 Laryngeal Dystonia is a movement disorder affecting the larynx and is of unknown

 The effect of hypothyroidism has been mentioned previously.
 Other hormones particularly sex hormones can effect the larynx.
 Some singers have to avoid the contraceptive pill.

 Blunt or penetrating trauma to the neck can injure the larynx and/or the nerves supplying it.

 Connective tissue disorders

-Iatrogenic ( as a consequence of medical treatment)
+This means as a consequence of medical treatment.

 As well as pathological processes that interfere with vocal cord vibration and movement, patients may also present with voice abnormalities due to abnormalities in the way they use their larynx.
 Posture and tension in the neck can be important as is the way in which the patient initiates and controls voice production.
 The vocal cords need to be looked after and sometimes this can be relevant, for example, when a patient does not keep themselves adequately hydrated.